International Forum on Energy Security for the Future: Forum 2017

-For the second year in a row, the Forum on Energy Security for the Future: new vision, strategy, innovation brought together over 250 guests including global leaders, politicians, energy experts and journalists.
+For the second year in a row, the Forum on Energy Security for the Future brought together over 250 guests including global leaders, politicians, energy experts and journalists.
 The Forum started with welcoming remarks from Prince Albert II of Monaco, followed by keynote addresses from the President of Slovenia (2007–2012) Danilo Türk and the Prime Minister of Belgium (1999–2008) and the Leader of the Alliance of Liberals and Democrats for Europe Group Guy Verhofstadt.

 The panelists of the keynote session included the Vice Prime Minister of Ukraine Volodymyr Kistion, the Director of the CIA’s Counterterrorist Center (1999-2002) and Ambassador at Large for Counter-Terrorism (2002-2004) Joseph Cofer Black, the European Commissioner for Energy (2004 and 2009) Andris Piebalgs, and the Director of the Atlantic Council Dina Patriciu Eurasia Center and the US Ambassador to Ukraine (2003-2006) John E. Herbst.
 They focused on the role of institutions in strengthening European energy security.

 The first session closed with a keynote presentation from the President of Poland (1995-2005) Alexander Kwasniewski.
 The analytical market debate, moderated by the EU Platts correspondent Siobhan Hall, placed special emphasis on latest trends affecting the European energy market, including energy landscape changes, supply and demand dynamics and competition.
 The Forum addressed European energy security at a regional level and development of energy-efficient infrastructure.

 In attendance from the Ukrainian side were the Vice Prime Minister of Ukraine Volodymyr Kistion, the Head of the Committee on Taxation and Customs Policy at the Verkhovna Rada of Ukraine Nina Yuzhanina, Deputy Minister for International Integration at the Ministry of Energy and Coal Industry of Ukraine Nataliya Boyko, as well as representatives of the Embassy of Ukraine in France, the Cabinet of Ministers, Ministries and Departments.

 “The processes taking place in the EU automatically affect Ukraine and vice versa.
 Such events allow Ukrainian and European leaders share their views and define instruments required to obtain energy independence at a country level and in the whole Europe”, noted the President of Burisma Group Nikolay Zlochevsky.